 While it may never be too late to learn about money management, experts say having a solid foundation by the time your children get their first part-time job or incur expenses and debt is ideal.

+The later years of high school, right before they head off to university is a critical time for younger folks to learn the fundamentals.
 The newfound freedom that comes with leaving home, going to university, also means having to be responsible for covering some of their own bills; preparing for their impending independence is important.

 “For a lot of these kids … they have almost a loaded weapon in their hands every day, which is their phone,” says Gluskin Sheff’s Mark Skeggs, vice president of Wealth Planning.
 A phone linked to a credit card means access to an app store, the ability to make in-app purchases and access to a digital wallet such as Apple Pay or Google Pay, for example.
 Teaching them financial responsibility—in addition to how data charges work—is part of that financial literacy process.